 |Minimum Age||18 years of age|

-The Wells Fargo Platinum Card is unique with a 0% intro APR offer for 18 months, far exceeding the usual 12 months you’ll find with similar cards.
-If you use this card to pay your cell phone bill, you can get a cell phone protection plan of up to $600 to protect you if your cell phone is lost or broken.
+Additionally, if you pay your cell phone bill with this card, you get a phone protection plan of up to $600 if your cell phone is lost or broken.
 To top it off, there’s no annual fee, making this card one to consider if you’re looking to make a big purchase and carry the balance or transfer an existing account.

-- Access to FICO score.
-You can access your FICO credit score for free using the Wells Fargo Mobile platform.
+You can access your FICO® credit score for free using the Wells Fargo Mobile platform.

 What to watch out for